It’s time to spring clean that paper clutter

 Learn more about

-The start of spring is often the start of building projects and contractors working on excavation projects.
-Occasionally, during this type of work, sewer blockage can occur, potentially causing a hazardous situation when natural gas and sewer lines intersect underground.
-For your safety, CenterPoint energy urges you to take the following measures:
+When spring arrives, so do contractors working on excavation and building projects.
+Occasionally, during this type of work, a sewer blockage can happen, potentially creating a hazardous situation when natural gas and sewer lines intersect underground.
+For your safety, CenterPoint Energy encourages the following measures:

 - If a block occurs, do NOT try to drill through it.
 Call 811 to request the natural gas facilities be located prior to sewer clearing to help prevent potential damage and gas leaks.